 Treatment for fibromyalgia generally involves a fair amount of experimentation.
 Many physicians prescribe a combination of physical therapy, exercise, cognitive-behavioral therapy, and medication to manage the symptoms of fibromyalgia.

-In July 2012, Social Security published a ruling (SSR 12-2p) to explain how disability claims examiners and judges should evaluate whether fibromyalgia constitutes a "medically determinable impairment" (MDI).
+Social Security has an official ruling (SSR 12-2p) that explains how disability claims examiners and judges should evaluate whether fibromyalgia constitutes a "medically determinable impairment" (MDI).
 (To be even considered as a basis for disability benefits, a medical condition must be a severe MDI.)
 Citing diagnostic criteria used by the American College of Rheumatology (ACR), Social Security found that fibromyalgia should be considered an MDI when the following two criteria have been met.

 In addition, one of the following must also be present: